 Variety is important.
 In life, generally, but also for a complete diet.
 So please, enjoy the rainbow of meat substitutes out there.
 All of them, when farmed responsibly, are better for the environment than meat — so you’re doing the climate (and animals) a solid with every meal.

 We think there’s a strong case to limit the fake (and real) meat altogether, and gather straight from nature’s garden instead.
 High-protein vegetables like pulses and legumes don’t substitute meat.
-Rather, they offer a deeply nutritious alternative to use in a bazillion different meals, from all cultures.
+Rather, they offer a deeply nutritious alternative to use in a bazillion different meals, from stir fries to curries to soups.
 The planet is glowing with many delicious veggies — make good use of them!

 Mindful eating is one way to help the planet.
 But personal climate impact is complex, with many factors beyond our control.
 Klima neutralizes your total carbon footprint instantly, and provides custom tips to help you live your greenest life 🌱